posted on Jul 30, 2020

 If you can afford brick or stone for your exterior, they are recommended.
 When it comes to performance and longevity, they leave their competitors in the dust.
 Not only are highly durable, but they also provide good insulation for homes.
 Talk to your local contractors to see if you can find brick or stone within your price range.

 At Legacy Service, we provide installation and replacement services for homeowners throughout Pennsylvania, New Jersey, and Delaware.
 Whether you’re looking for vinyl, wood, Everlast, or James Hardie, you can contact us at any time to schedule a free consultation.
-We’ll go over the ground contact siding clearance you’ll need for whichever type you choose.
+Our techs will go over the ground contact siding clearance you’ll need for whichever type you choose.
 Call us at 215-798-9790 today!

 Posted on Jul 30, 2020 in Roof